oscillatingneutrino/Food-and-Agriculture-Exploratory-Analysis/README.md

 * **Land Temperatures:** Changes in land temperatures have seen a stark increase and are expected to continue rising for Canada and Mexico.
 Currently, the increase for Canada is approximately 1 °C higher than that of the United States and Mexico.
 * **Total Emissions:** The United States had the highest median emissions - approximately 400 kt higher than that of Canada and Mexico.
 U.S. emissions fell to 38% of their value from 2021 by 2023.
 Emissions for Canada have shown a recent rise, while those of Mexico have diminished slightly.
 * **Emission Intensity:** Emission intensity is on a slight decline, but has remained relatively stable.
-The exception to this trend is, "Cereals excluding rise", which had a 75% dropoff in value.
+The exception to this trend is, "Cereals excluding rice", which had a 75% dropoff in value.
 * **Agricultural Yields:** There is minimally observed variance in the agricultural yield, though some sources (e.g. green corn, potatoes) have shown gradual increases.
 * **Producer Prices:** Producer prices of Mexico heavily outweigh those of the United States and Canada for almost all agricultural products.
 Green coffee from the United States is the exception, with a producer price approximately 36,000 SLC units higher than that of Mexico.
 * **Affordability of a Healthy Diet:** Affordability has declined for Mexico and the United States; Canada experienced minimal increases.
-*  **Inflation in Food Pricing:** Inflation experienced steaady growth through 2022, then decreased for all three countries.
+*  **Inflation in Food Pricing:** Inflation experienced steady growth through 2022, then decreased for all three countries.
 Canada had the smallest decline in inflation (10%), while the United States had the highest (66.39%).

 Overall, the analysis performed did not demonstrate a sensitivity between rising emissions and increases in temperatures to changes in agricultural yield.
 The costs of food and producer pricing have increased, but these are likely a result of influence from economic policies and market conditions rather than environmental factors.